 WELL, I’m officially old, I have a grown son that has decided to live on his own.
-He’s been gone for a few months now and we’ve decided to move a few things around in our house to make better use of the room he left empty (sob!!).
+He’s been gone for a few months now and we’ve decided to move a few things around in our house to make better use of the extra space in the room he left empty (sob!!).
+We did a little reconfiguring to the desk area already for a little builder grade cabinet makeover, and I’m going to show you how to upgrade builder grade cabinets with a little hard work and paint, mainly!

 This post may contain affiliate links.
 That means if you purchase anything from these links I earn a small commission, at no extra cost to you!
 This helps support my blog, so thank you!